Chi Beta Phi: History

+Symbols.

 Chi Beta Phi's official colors are Colonial blue and Crimson.

 Its coat of arms is a shield, draped and showing beveled edges.
 At upper left, on the shield is an electrode, to symbolize the science of Physics.
 At upper right is placed a microscope, to symbolize both Biology and Psychology.
 At the top of the crest is a star to symbolize both Astronomy and Math.
 The Computer Sciences are alluded to by its surrounding rays.
 At the lower portion of the crest are two retorts, to symbolize Geology and Chemistry.
 The letters of the fraternity are placed across the center, and the motto is on the ribbon below.